offbyone/ideas/content/old/general-thoughts/vulnerable-to-error.md

 slug: vulnerable-to-error
 status: draft

-It\'s pretty galling to see the simple mistakes that can creep up on one in otherwise basic maths.
-It\'s not that i don\'t know how to do things, rather, i forget little details and it costs me dearly in terms of marks.
+It's pretty galling to see the simple mistakes that can creep up on one in otherwise basic maths.
+It's not that i don't know how to do things, rather, i forget little details and it costs me dearly in terms of marks.

-I\'m getting back my Math 125 midterm as i write this, and i\'m betting that my mark is not going to be as good as i had hoped.
-There\'s at least two basic problems that i can already tell that i messed up.
+I'm getting back my Math 125 midterm as i write this, and i'm betting that my mark is not going to be as good as i had hoped.
+There's at least two basic problems that i can already tell that i messed up.
 And i messed up in a simple, simple way on both of them.
-It\'s called *reading the damned question!*
+It's called *reading the damned question!*

 Bah